No products in the cart.

 The Xpression, it must be said however, doesn’t just have a slightly higher resolution display that then Renue, it has slightly better sharpness and color rendition.

 For their otherwise budget-to-mid-range components, the cameras in each are deceptively fine.
-The Pantech Renue does carry more pixels atb 3MP to the Xpression’s 2MP, but the Xpression still has enough for online viewing such as on social media.
+The Pantech Renue does carry more pixels, 3MP to the Xpression’s 2MP, but the Xpression still has enough for online viewing such as on social media.

 Video recording is also available on both, albeit at quite low resolutions.
 As long as you’re not shooting for TV, though, both will do the job.

-No secondary camera on either device is a little disappointing.
-The fact is, though, that you can’t hope to turn out a cellphone for $69 and yet somehow manage to put two cameras inside.
+However, no secondary camera on either device is a little disappointing.
+The fact is, though, that you can’t hope to turn out a cellphone for a low price and yet somehow manage to put two cameras inside.

 Surprisingly, and rather pleasingly for phones at this price point it has to be said, both have a MicroSD card slot.
 The internal storage is really only enough to keep the OS running, so the card slot is a welcome addition.